These Sweet Potatoes with Crispy Rice Topping is a fun and unique way to serve your sweet potatoes at your Thanksgiving table this year!

 - Freshly ground black pepper and kosher salt to taste

 - Heat your oven to 350 degrees and line a large rimmed baking sheet with foil.
-Prick the potatoes with a fork and transfer to the prepared baking sheet.
+Prick the potatoes with a fork all over and transfer to the prepared baking sheet.
 Bake potatoes for 30 minutes, then turn over and bake for 30 more minutes, or until tender.
 Let cool slightly.

 - Meanwhile, line a large rimmed baking sheet with foil.
 Lightly coat the baking sheet and 2 large spoons with nonstick cooking spray.
 Lightly coat a large heatproof bowl with nonstick cooking spray and put brown rice cereal in the bowl.
 In a small bowl combine baking soda, salt, and 1/8 teaspoon cayenne pepper.
 In a medium saucepan, combine the sugar, 1/2 tablespoon butter and 1/4 cup water and bring to a boil, stirring until sugar dissolves.
 Boil over moderately high heat, swirling the pan as needed until a golden caramel forms, about 7 minutes.
 Remove from the heat and stir in the baking soda mixture.
 The caramel will foam.
 Immediately drizzle all of the hot caramel over the cereal and using the 2 greased spoons, quickly toss to coat.
 Spread the topping on the prepared baking sheet in an even layer and let cool completely, then break into small pieces.

 - Scoop cooled sweet potato flesh into a food processor.
-Add the remaining 6 tablespoons butter, cream, orange zest and a generous pinch of cayenne and puree until smooth.
+Add the remaining 6 tablespoons butter, water, cream, orange zest and a generous pinch of cayenne and puree until smooth.
 Season with salt and pepper and transfer the sweet potatoes to a serving bowl.
 Serve, passing the crispy rice topping at the table.

 MAKE AHEAD: The pureed sweet potatoes can be refrigerated for 2 days; reheat gently before serving.
 The crispy rice topping can be stored in an air tight container for 1 week.